The Importance Of Name Safety Testing Tools In Brand Development

 Similarity-Based Elements

 The WCA Point System attributes more points for higher similarity.
-The overall point value for WCA is created by the sum of the individual elements.
+The sum of the individual elements creates the overall point value for WCA.
 At present, we consider a point range to support similarity between a name pair for the EMA to be 6 to 10 points and for the FDA starting at 4.
 The further evaluation would include a Name Pair Analysis (NPA) which considers the overlapping characteristics and the setting for use for the name pair.

 Our SafeMark team developed the Word Construction Analysis process in 2019 and uses it in abbreviated reviews, such as a GAP Analysis, Risk Assessment, and Regulatory Prescreening, as well as during full name safety testing to ensure our clients get the best and safest name candidates possible.

-For more of the latest safety testing insights, check out the following sources:
+For more of the latest safety testing insights, check out additional resources on our website.

 To learn more about how Word Construction Analysis can benefit your next brand naming initiative, get in touch with our team of experts.